Like Mother, Like Daughter, One Tough Cookie! Want One in the Courtroom?

 Colorful AJ

-Image result for xray ribs cartoonHowever, Arin didn’t find out her ribs were broken until almost a week later when she was in much pain and having problems at work.
+Image result for xray ribs cartoonHowever, Arin didn’t find out her ribs were broken until almost a week later when she was in so much pain and having problems at work.
 On a Sunday she had to be taken to the ER which included x-rays and a pain prescription.
 Again, this involved a long rehabilitation / healing period.

 The bottom line of this post is to let you, my Attorney Reader, know that I am a strong “tough-minded” resilient person who has the capacity to face difficult facts and long odds with resolute optimism.

-Thank you for reading my post.
-Let me know about a case I can help you with that involves disability and rehabilitation.
-I believe rehabilitation is the care that can help an individual get back, keep, or improve abilities needed for daily life.
+Let me know where I might help you on a case involving disability.
+I believe rehabilitation is individualized care that helps an individual get back, keep, or improve abilities needed for daily life.
 I’m a rehabilitation counselor who cares.

-Contact me, Amy Botkin at 515-778-0634 or amyebotkin@lcpresourcesplus.com
+Contact me, Amy Botkin at 515-778-0634 or vocresources@gmail.com of amyebotkin@lcpresourcesplus.com

 ___________________

-My professional consulting practice focuses on helping attorneys help their clients with civil litigation matters..
+My professional consulting practice focuses on helping attorneys help their clients with civil litigation matters.

 Please follow and like: